cs231n/cs231n.github.io/python-numpy-tutorial.md

 ## Jupyter and Colab Notebooks

+Before we dive into Python, we'd like to briefly talk about *notebooks*.
 A Jupyter notebook lets you write and execute
 Python code *locally* in your web browser.
 Jupyter notebooks make it very easy to tinker with code and execute it in bits